COUNTRY/TOWN: Spain / Several

 LENGTH: 2014 onwards

-Today, knowledge is the cornerstone upon which development and progress are based.
-Scientific and technical research must therefore take up a fundamental place in our societies’ social, economic and production fabric.
+Today, knowledge is the foundation on which development and progress are based.
+Scientific and technological research must therefore occupy a fundamental place in the social, economic and productive areas of our societies.

-This is why the Women for Africa Foundation, true to its mission of contributing to the development of Africa through its women, launched the Science by Women programme in 2014, aimed at promoting women’s access to science and technology, supporting them in their research careers, making their achievements visible and promoting their leadership within the international scientific community.
+For this reason, the Women for Africa Foundation, true to its mission of contributing to the development of the continent through their women, launched the Science by Women program in 2014.
+It aims at promoting women’s access to science and technology, supporting them in their research careers, making their achievements visible and promoting their leadership in the international scientific community.